SAKET-SK/Programming-Aptitude-Interview-Prep/README.md

 # My Ultimate Programming and Interview Preparation Repository
-### My collected programming aptitude questions and answers for preparation and to understand the logic building.
+### A well collected programming aptitude questions and answers for preparation and to understand the logic building.
 Contributors are welcome to add new questions based on companies and solutions.
 ⭐ <b>Currently thinking of adding a section based on the interview experience in different companies</b> ⭐
 <br>
 Just raise a Pull Request in case of your contribution.